Table of Contents

 People think they should just pay a Los Angeles bankruptcy paralegal to fill out forms.
 But it’s not just a “form.”
 It really does matter who does your bankruptcy.
 Chapter 7 or Chapter 13?
 Liquidation or Reorganization?
 Which exemption to use?
 These are things that only an attorney can tell you.
 There is short-term cost and what you can pay in the long run if you screw this up.
 Think this through.

-Why not a “We the People” Bankruptcy?
+Why not a “We the People” or Bankruptcy Paralegal?

 Does it make more sense to have a Los Angeles bankruptcy paralegal do your bk?
 After all, they don’t charge as much.
 It’s a no-brainer to have someone in Los Angeles like We the People legal document services do your California bankruptcy paperwork, right?